veyeimaging/toradex_nxp_i.mx/README.md

 Dahlia is a compact carrier board providing easy access to the most common features of the Verdin family.
 A very convenient platform for software development and demonstration purposes, the board is compatible with all current and future Verdin SoMs.

 We developed the driver using the Verdin iMX8M Plus + Dahlia carrier board as an example.
 In addition, we have also specifically designed an ADP-TWG adapter board for signal conversion.

 In general, you only need to use the Image file that we provided.
 Of course, you can also modify or recompile the driver according to our open source code.

+Now, we have added support for Verdin iMX8M Mini.
+Except for areas specifically mentioned, iMX8M Mini is consistent with iMX8M Plus.
 ### Camera module list
 | Series  | Model  | Status  | Adaptor board  |
 | ------------ | ------------ | ------------ | ------------ |